Sarthak074/Curio/README.md

 5. Create a .env file and put: `API_KEY="your api key`

 ## Usage
-- Visit the deployed application to interact with Curio
 - Explore various topics, play educational games, and learn new things
 - Provide feedback to help us improve Curio's features and content offerings